The creation of the Tony Perles award. 1987 NASG election results.

 The author builds a loading ramp for fork lifts at the loading ramp.
 Includes a model photo and a diagram.

-A reprint of an article about trying to come with 87 new AF-based products for 1987.
+A reprint of an article about trying to come up with 87 new ideas using AF-based products (only 8 are listed).

 Having left the East coast in 1964 to move to the West coast, the author's visit to the east has him noticing everything that once was is no more.